 Less Steinbeck, More Stockton: Red’s Station On The Way Out

-Need permission for name, who’d a thought?
+Need permission for using a famous name, who’d a thought?

 The complaint filed in federal court July 6 by Fundacio Gala-Salvador Dali, the Spanish foundation charged with protecting Dali’s copyright and use of his name and work, claims the museum and its owner Dmitry Piterman have “misappropriated his name and likeness to advertise and promote their museum.”